geoserver/geoserver/SECURITY.md

 4. A fix is included for the "stable" and "maintenance" downloads ([released as scheduled](https://github.com/geoserver/geoserver/wiki/Release-Schedule), or issued via emergency update)
 6. The CVE vulnerability is published with mitigation and patch instructions

-This represents a balance between transparency and particpation that does not overwhelm particpants.
+This represents a balance between transparency and participation that does not overwhelm participants.
 Those seeking greater visibility are encouraged to volunteer with the geoserver-security list;
 or work with one of the [commercial support providers](https://geoserver.org/support/) who participate on behalf of their customers.